What is CCCDSC?

 Students spend the day, from 8:30 a.m. to 1:30 p.m. engaging in hands-on events, stationary equipment activities, and technology demonstrations.
 Lunch will be provided.

-El Paso County Contractors Association and National Association of Women in Construction have come together to introduce the Construction Industry to our next generation.
+The Southern Colorado Construction Career Day Foundation plans this day to introduce the Construction Industry to our next generation.
 This will give these students a great insight to the job opportunities offered in the Construction industry.
 Please help us help them!!!!!!!

 We need your help with the activities, coordination, and support of the program.